Gebre-medhin/movie_booking_system/README.md

 2. Select a movie
 3. See all theaters showing the movie
 4. Select a theater
-5. See available seats for the selected theater & movie (I assumed that all theaters have 20 seats capacity)
+5. See available seats for the selected theater & movie.
 6. Book one or more of the available seats.
 Service can handle multiple requests simultaneously (no over-bookings) with the help of mutex syncronization.